 This portion of the grade comes from each student's daily in-class activities.
-Each quarter, students start with a 100 average.
+Each guarter, students start with a 100 average.
 Each day, each student receives 10 points.
 The following points will be deducted each day for the indicated infractions.

-- -10 No instrument

-- -10 No music

-- -5 No pencil

-- Instrument not locked in locker after class or rehearsal Disruption in class (talking); per offense
+- -10 No instrument - -5 Instrument not locked in locker after class or rehearsal -1 Disruption in class (talking); per offense - -10 No music